Rodney Bingenheimer: Club days

-Bingenheimer flew back and opened a nightclub initially called the E Club on Sunset Strip with two partners.
+Bingenheimer flew back and opened a nightclub initially called the E Club on Sunset Strip with his record producer partner Tom Ayres and one other partner.
 Outside there was the British flag, the Union Jack.
 It served "British bangers" and beer.
 It had a small "VIP area" which was a roped-off section near the dance floor.

-The club opened in October 1972 at 8171 Sunset, near his various West Hollywood apartments, and Bowie was one of the club's first guests.
-It subsequently moved to 7561 Sunset and was renamed Rodney Bingenheimer's English Disco.
+The club opened in October 1972 at 8171 Sunset Boulevard, near his various West Hollywood apartments, and Bowie was one of the club's first guests.
+It subsequently moved to 7561 Sunset Blvd. and was renamed Rodney Bingenheimer's English Disco.
 In this version it became a favorite hangout for many rock stars (and a favored haunt for young female groupies) and through the Disco Bingenheimer introduced much of the Los Angeles music scene to glam rock.
 At one point, Elvis Presley dropped by for "pints of Watney's".

 The English Disco also featured occasional live performances, including appearances by the New York Dolls and the Stooges in 1973, and Iggy Pop staged his infamous concert on August 11, 1974, during which he performed an improvised "play" called Murder of the Virgin (in which he was whipped by guitarist Ron Asheton, who was dressed in a Nazi uniform) and which climaxed with Iggy repeatedly slashing his chest with a knife.
 In October 1974, Jerome T. Youngman and the band Punk performed with fellow Detroit band Mighty Quick.

 Speaking of this period, David Bowie later recalled:

 When the club closed in 1975, Bingenheimer was reportedly disenchanted with the stylized dance-genre disco to the extent that he abruptly abandoned his club "English Disco", so as not to be associated with the popular movement.
 But a later report suggested that a disagreement between the owners was the primary cause of the club's closure.
 During this brief period between his nightclub and KROQ, he made extra money selling his Beatles memorabilia to David Daniel, a friend from his nightclub and the Rainbow Bar and Grill.

-Bingenheimer briefly resurrected the English Disco in the early 2000s.
-The Los Angeles-based punk/new wave group The Von Steins performed at the grand re-opening.